 Dickey's solo on "Blue Sky" truly is a masterclass in major scale improvisation, as well as an affirmation in the axiom "less is more".
 Armed with just six notes of the major scale, Dickey is able to weave these notes into an endless number of melodies that just feel good.

 Download the transcription below and work on nailing this solo.
 Once you've mastered Dickey's solo, see if you can come up with your own phrases in the style of the great Dickey Betts.
-One quick note about the transcriptions: even though I broke these two transcriptions into Duane and Dickey's transcriptions, I'm implying these are exact transcriptions of their parts from the record.
+One quick note about the transcriptions: even though I broke these two transcriptions into Duane's and Dickey's transcriptions, I'm not implying these are exact transcriptions of their parts from the record.
 What I can say for sure is that Duane's transcription contains Duane's solo and Dickey's transcription contains Dickey's solo (and harmony parts).
 Other than that, I've arranged them into a two guitar part transcription and ask the player to interpret them as they will.

 Download the transcription